PEXANE2/azure-docs.tr-tr/articles/automation/automation-update-management.md

 ### <a name="client-requirements"></a>İstemci gereksinimleri

 Aşağıdaki bilgiler işletim sistemine özgü istemci gereksinimlerini açıklamaktadır.
 Ek rehberlik için bkz. [ağ planlaması](#ports).
+TLS 1,2 için istemci gereksinimlerini anlamak üzere bkz.
+[Azure Otomasyonu Için tls 1,2 zorlaması](automation-managing-data.md#tls-12-enforcement-for-azure-automation).

 #### <a name="windows"></a>Windows